linqueta/blog/_posts/2020-05-22-rails_uuid_primary_key.md

   rails g migration enable_uuid_extension_and_pgcrypto
 ```

-After to create the migration, you must set the Postgresql extensions:
+After creating the migration, you must set the Postgresql extensions:
 <script src="https://gist.github.com/linqueta/eeb7419a131516060c7d0be27a9707d6.js"></script>

 Now, run `rails db:migrate` and we will have the follow database's schema:
 <script src="https://gist.github.com/linqueta/118db0a8c9cdccf476e3d66e65c4c50d.js"></script>

-With the required extensions we can create the first model:
+With the required extensions we can create the first model, typing this command below:
 ```bash
   rails g model Author title:string
 ```